Hello, Dolly! (musical): Musical numbers

 ^Horace Vandergelder's solo "Penny in My Pocket", although it received rave responses out of town, was cut prior to the Broadway opening for reasons of time.
 For the 2017 Broadway Revival, it was added back in as the opening of Act Two in front of the curtain.
 It is not, however, included in the licensed version for stock and amateur productions from Tams Witmark.

-The song "Elegance", though credited to Herman, was written by Bob Merrill for the 1957 show New Girl in Town but deleted from the original production.
+Herman said that Bob Merrill wrote the first eight bars and the opening lines for the song "Elegance," but he wrote the rest of the song.
+He considered it a "fifty-fifty job" between him and Merrill.
+"The Motherhood March" was also a Merrill-Herman collaboration.

 Productions

 Original Broadway production

 The musical, directed and choreographed by Gower Champion and produced by David Merrick, opened on January 16, 1964, at the St. James Theatre and closed on December 27, 1970, after 2,844 performances.
 Carol Channing starred as Dolly, with a supporting cast that included David Burns as Horace, Charles Nelson Reilly as Cornelius, Eileen Brennan as Irene, Jerry Dodge as Barnaby, Sondra Lee as Minnie Fay, Mary Jo Catlett as Ermengarde, and Igors Gavon as Ambrose.
 Although facing competition from Funny Girl with Barbra Streisand, Hello, Dolly! swept the Tony Awards in 1964, winning awards in ten categories (out of eleven nominations) that tied the musical with the previous record keeper South Pacific, a record that remained unbroken for 37 years until The Producers won twelve Tonys in 2001.